oceanprotocol/ocean.py/READMEs/data-nfts-and-datatokens-flow.md

 ### 2.2 Create a datatoken from the data NFT

-In the same python console:
+In the same Python console:
 ```python
 # Create datatoken related to the above NFT.